Affiliate links on Android Authority may earn us a commission. Learn more.

 That left Samsung with room to release two more smartwatches without the need for an interactive upgrade to the Watch 5 Pro just yet.
 At the same time, it also has a loyal customer base who were calling out for the return of the rotating bezel on the Galaxy Watch 4 Classic — a feature that was not only popular but also very useful in many scenarios.
 When you take all of these factors into consideration, it makes a lot of sense for the “Classic” model to make a return after two years, and hence we got the Galaxy Watch 6 Classic.

 Why wouldn't there be a Galaxy Watch 6 Pro?

 We only have to look at its audio range to see that Samsung has form on this approach.
-It has released the Galaxy Buds and Galaxy Buds Pro, and their successors, in alternating years, recognizing that even if the two models offer something a bit different from each other, there is space to keep one release on ice while the other one is marketed to new buyers.
-Not to mention that this reduces the need to design and manufacture a new generation of each line every year.
+Samsung released the Galaxy Buds and Galaxy Buds Pro, and their successors, in alternating years, recognizing that even if the two models offer something a bit different from each other, there is space to keep one release on ice while the other one is marketed to new buyers.
+Not to mention this reduces the need to design and manufacture a new generation of each line every year.

 All of this is conjecture — we haven’t heard of any rumors that a Galaxy Watch 6 Pro is in the works.
 But when you consider all the evidence, a better question would be, why wouldn’t there be a Galaxy Watch 6 Pro?